johndk/berkeley-ml-capstone/README.md

 ## NOAA Column Selection and Dictionary

-The NOAA data describes weather observed near each airport.
+The NOAA data describes weather observed near JFK.
 Only hourly fields that are useful for the delay models are kept.
 Daily and monthly summaries are dropped because they do not describe conditions at a specific prediction time and may include weather that occurred later.

 Each model uses the most recent NOAA observation available by its prediction time.
 Later observations are excluded to prevent data leakage.
 Missing weather values must also be handled with a past-only method so that an earlier record is not filled using future weather.